 Now I’m at a Dollar store buying milk, a bed, and collars.
 “Would anybody like a cat?”
 A mother with three children replies, “Would you like a kid?”
 Laughter.
 At Slaughters’ Supermarket a young clerk smiles: “I love cats but my daddy doesn’t.”

-The twosome were curious, a trait I appreciated as one of my own.
+The twosome were curious, a trait I appreciated.
 They played with ropes and went crazy over boot-strings.
-They enjoyed a histrionic jump when I sprayed water on them.
+They enjoyed a histrionic jump when I hosed water on them.
 But they were nuisances, and it was hard to pull in the car or back it up for fear of squishing them.
-Yes, the kittens were affectionate, but they left a gutted mouse by the door.
+Yes, the kittens were affectionate with people, but they left a gutted mouse by the door.
 Under the carport they often slept together in a canvas lawn chair, and they also found a rolled-up wire net used to protect the buds of a little tree from deer, then played and slept in it.
 They tore off their flea collars, which we found and replaced more tightly.

 One day Lady glancingly touched my outstretched fingers.

-The kittens frolicked around the post where bat clung and once ate something down to a long leg.
-Once they turned shy, however, when a nine-year old visited with the yard mowers, I reached into the tall grass by the flower garden to tease them out, but all I got was a tiny brown slug on the back of my thumb, which I displayed for the lad: “Will you hold this booger?”
+The kittens frolicked around the post where a bat clung and they once ate something down to a long leg.
+They turned shy, however, when a nine-year old visited with the yard mowers, I reached into the tall grass by the flower garden to tease them out, but all I got was a tiny brown slug on the back of my thumb, which I displayed for the lad: “Will you hold this booger?”

 One night we heard bumps and went outside to the front; the light on the porch landing revealed kittens on the railing, mother on the stairs mewing.
 Lady would never be able to throw off her spooked vigilance, and often when I talked “kitty cat” with her in the carport she glanced furtively toward the underside of the car or the corner of the shed.
 After we bought a treat—canned food–we found one of the empty cans in the yard with respectable toothmarks.

 Marge tried to distinguish between what our daughter called Mantra and Iggy; I refused to call them anything except “Bud.”
 To entertain them a few times, however, I dragged yellow ribbons that they followed and pounced on.
-A less playful aspect of the animals’ claws was revealed when I inspected their bedding and discovered a mouse in the disaggregate and a complete but half-flattened bird.
+A less playful aspect of the animals’ claws appeared after inspection of their bedding: the disaggregation of a mouse and a complete but half-flattened bird.

 We fed the animals two servings of kibble a day, dipping mug into bag.
-All three gained weight, a good sign now that the temperature was falling.
+All three gained weight, a good sign, now that the temperature was falling.
 We carved out an igloo from a foam-plastic cooler for Lady.
 I shielded it with various scraps of whatever, then one frigid night covered it for the rest of winter with the dirt-imbued jeans and the shirt I had worn while removing rocks to plant clover for bees.
 When the water-bowl froze, we would bring out liquid from the tap.
-Every time I carried firewood to the porch, I had to shut the screen door to keep out aggressive four-leggers.
-One day as I chopped wood, a curious kitten laid its tail on the block, making me laugh at its insouciance.
+Every time I carried firewood to the porch, I had to shut the screen door to keep out aggressive eight legs.
+One day as I chopped wood, a curious kitten laid its tail on the block, drawing a laugh at its insouciance.

 Marjory and I traveled south for two spans of a month each, leaving the cats to our daughter.
-With their fat, fur, and makeshift shielding of scrap materials they survived nights in the ‘teens; she reported that even when the temperature fell to zero, Lady refused to go in the barn.
+With their fat, fur, and makeshift shielding of scrap materials they survived nights in the ‘teens.
+She reported, moreover, that even when the temperature fell to zero, Lady refused to go in the barn.
 When we returned from out of state and country, Lady welcomed us with zealous ear-rubbing.
-When paw prints materialized on the snowy deck, we realized that the younger cats had learned to claw up the posts, causing me to feel admiration and irritation.
+When paw prints materialized on the snowy deck, we realized that the younger cats had learned to claw up the carport posts, causing me admiration and irritation.

-As spring warily began to return, I got a kick out of seeing one of the black cats wrapping itself around the base of a locust and scrapping with it.
-But when it exercised its claws on the trunk of my precious redwood species (Metasequoia glyptostroboides), which I’d bought at Slaughters’ Nursery, a loud stomping and arm-waving protest did not prevent later scratches on the transplanted gingko.
+As spring warily began to return, I got a kick out of seeing one of the black cats wrapping itself around the base of a locust tree and scrapping with it.
+But when it exercised its claws on the trunk of my precious redwood species (Metasequoia glyptostroboides), which I’d bought at Slaughters’ Nursery, I made a loud, stomping-and-arm-waving protest, which did not prevent later scratches on the transplanted gingko.
 However, I got a kick out of seeing an occasional black furry shape up in every climbable bare-branched tree, sugar maple or crabapple, no longer a daunting challenge for cats that were now bigger than their mother.

 At last we took the black cats to our daughter’s newly-bought place in the country.
-One rode in Val’s carrier, which tipped onto its side; the other struggled to get out of a box taped and covered with a sweatshirt as Marge held down box and animal.
-Eager to get there, we drove at fifty-five squalls an minute.We relished our new degree of freedom.
+One rode in Val’s carrier, which tipped loudly onto its side; the other struggled to get out of a box taped and covered with a sweatshirt as Marge held down both box and animal.
+Eager to get there, we drove at fifty-five squalls a minute.We relished our new degree of freedom.
 But now we were dismayed to notice that the mother cat had developed some kind of inflammation or lesion by her rear end.
 I refused to pay for veterinary care when that money could go toward a charity instead of an animal with no prospects.
 I would have paid it, however, as sort of a dowry, if someone would have taken cage and cat home from the vet’s.
 But how would we even get the animal into the spay-cage again for treatment?
 And if the animal returned and regained her health, how would we get her back for a regular checkup?
-And whenever we fired up the RV or otherwise rolled downhill out of Floyd County, what kind of life would she have with no company except for those unknown nocturnal visitors?
+And whenever we fired up the RV or otherwise rolled downhill out of Floyd County, what kind of life would she have with no company except for the kind that goes bump in the night?

 On the internet I typed in “euthanasia cats” and learned that one reason for putting down any animal—ethically, I inferred–is the owner’s lack of resources.
 Time was pressing us for a decision because once again we would be traveling.
 Yet Marjory would not countenance my solution: “It’s yours, just don’t tell me about it.”
 But I came to feel both justified and satisfied; unhappy but not guilty; in a word, responsible.

 On April 2, 2014, I was quickly drawing up a curtain in the living room when I looked down to see a startled Lady look up from the grass.
 She gazed at me unwavering yellow lasers.
-It was if she suspected what I had been contemplating.
+It was if she suspected.
 Don’t you dare!
-Or perhaps it was I know what you have to do; our fates are joined like our eyes.
-Hungry after not getting her usual bowlful, Lady several times Lady trotted past the sardine’d cage-trap with a skeptical glance.
+Or perhaps I know what you have to do, and our fates are joined like our eyes.
+Hungry after not getting her usual bowlful, Lady several times trotted past the sardine’d cage-trap with a skeptical glance.
 I waited another half hour, then another.
 Finally Marge and I had to enlist the affection the cat had entrusted us with.
-As she uneasily made her way between us to her newly-poured bowl, as she accepted a few caresses, perhaps suspicious about the gloves, I grabbed her shoulders to push her struggling muscles and claws into a 66-quart storage-box as Marge slammed the red cover.
+As she uneasily made her way between us to her newly-poured bowl, she accepted a few caresses, although perhaps suspicious about the gloves: I grabbed her shoulders to push her struggling muscles and claws into a 66-quart storage-box onto which Marge slammed the red cover.

-As I drove her off, plaintive meows modulated to silence.
+I drove her off, plaintive meows modulating to silence.
 We sat for an hour or so at the veterinarian’s, where I was once again duly quizzed.
-So that the cat had enough oxygen, I often cracked the red cover.
+So that the cat had enough oxygen, I often cracked the top.
 We often stared at each other through the nearly transparent plastic as she reclined Sphinx-like, and I answered her slightly-faded irises with gentle words.
-Quietus occurred in another room: a cage that contracted in phases to restrain the black-and-white wriggling; the needle; the drowsiness, still warm; death, the tightly-taped biohazard garbage bag that gave new meaning to the word catafalque.
-Then after another ride in the box, it was the clay-covered spade and the endless recriminations.
+Final quietus took place in another room by means of a cage that contracted in phases to restrain the black-and-white wriggling; then the needle; then the still-warm drowsiness.
+The black, tightly-taped biohazard garbage bag gave new meaning to the word catafalque.
+After another ride in the box, it was the clay-covered spade and the endless tension between justification and recrimination.